-Any credits that users consume by accessing premium content within the app will be charged to your organization.
-If you do not want to consume credits on behalf of users, do not enable any of the premium layers to be accessible through your subscription.
+Any credits that users consume by accessing premium content in the app will be charged to your organization.
+If you do not want to consume credits on behalf of app users, do not enable any of the premium layers to be accessible through your subscription.
 This way, users will be required to provide their own credentials for consuming credits.
-However, keep in mind that if you do this, you will limit who can access your app to people who have an organizational account with privileges to access premium content.
+However, keep in mind that if you do this, you will limit who can access your app to people who have an organizational account with privileges to access premium content and available credits.
 For public apps, you should either remove all premium content from the map or you should configure the app to have your organization incur the credit costs.
-If you want to minimize credit costs incurred for premium content in your app, you can limit the number of requests allowed for each premium content layer in your app when you configure the app or modify the configuration.
+If you want to minimize credit costs incurred for premium content in your app, you can limit the number of requests allowed for each premium content layer when you configure the app or modify the configuration.

 create an app.
 If you have already created your app, click Configure App from the item details to open the configuration page.